THE OLYMPIC STADIUM - EXPERIENCES ON ENVIRONMENTAL TERMS

 The Helsinki Olympic Stadium is a multipurpose arena with much going on.
-Every day, the Stadium is the venue for the tenants in the facilities, the sports people and exercisers who train there, and under normal circumstances, also the numerous conference guests and tourists.
+Every day, the Stadium is the venue for the tenants in the facilities, the sports people and exercisers who train there, and also the numerous conference guests and tourists.
 During the events, the Stadium brims with tens of thousands of passionate fans, food, drink and joy.
 It is a large whole – and it is all but indifferent to us at the Stadium to make the correct material choices, energy efficiency and recycling decisions.

 Sustainable choices underpinned by life cycle approach

 When the Stadium was refurbish, we did not discard all that was old, on the contrary.
 Any decisions to reject materials were based on thorough analyses, and part of the old furniture was kept and treated to give them new splendour.
 Any new procurements were made in the spirit of life cycle thinking: the new elements of furniture are durable, Finnish quality products which match our aesthetics and the local climate.
 This allowed us to keep the procurement carbon footprint as small as possible, to trust the respect of labour conditions in production and to ensure design that was specially customised for this Stadium.
 Relying on Finnish competence and work was also a value choice.